crosschain-alliance/lukso-tokenbridge/README.md

 **LUKSO**

-1. User transfer LSP7 token to HypERC20 contract and the token is burn.
+1. User transfer LSP7 token to HypERC20 contract and the token is locked.
 2. HypERC20 contract call Mailbox to pass the message.
 3. Mailbox call Default Hook (created by Hyperlane) and Hashi Hook (created by CCIA team).
 4. Hashi Hook dispatch the token relaying message from Yaho contracts.